 It seems hardly a week goes by without more rules to restrict short-term tourist rentals in Spanish cities.
 It’s a real conundrum.
 How to balance the ever-increasing demand for short city breaks in the historic centres of Spain’s most visited cities with the needs of residents who live and work in the same areas.
-Clearly there are economic benefits from this growth sector of the tourist industry but residents have had enough.
+Clearly there are economic benefits from this sector of the tourist industry but residents have had enough.

-The Current Rule for Tourist Rentals
+The Current Rule for Tourist Rentals in Madrid

 In Madrid owners who rent a property for more than 90 days per year are classified as a tourist business.
 They must register and get a licence.
-However, since January 2018 there has been a moratorium on the issue of new licences.
+However, since January 2018 there has been a moratorium on the issue of new licences for tourist resntals.
 Inspectors reviewed 11,936 properties in 502 buildings across the city centre.
 Of theses, 14.8% were being used as holiday rentals.
 As a result of the inspections 500 apartments were banned for not having a licence.
 Now the Madrid Town Hall has approved a potential game-changer which could lead to the closure of 95% of this type of property letting.

 The Tough New Law

 This is a reaction to one of the biggest complaints that residents have about tourist rentals in their buildings.
 Nobody likes the noise and disruption in elevators and communal areas with tourists coming and going at all times of the day and night.
 In 502 buildings inspected during the moratorium 27 had no residents left at all.
 100% of the apartments were now tourist rentals.
 Which is perhaps better than being in a small minority.
 Many buildings had just one or two residents left, often disturbed by noise from visitors who have come to party.
 Under the separate entrance and elevator rule only 524 properties of the 9,944 that currently appear on the registry would be able to operate.

 The Madrid councillor for sustainable urban development, José Manuel Calvo, was quoted as saying that ‘mass tourism does not bring added value to cities, rather it degrades them’ .
 Another councillor agreed that there was an urgent need for regulation to prevent the city centre from becoming a ‘tourist theme park’.
 Some would say parts of many Spanish cities already have.